tlake/static-site/src/content/dnd/characters/gimble-the-diviner.md

 When [Gimble Became Lawful Evil in Avernus](/dnd/characters/gimble/gimble-became-lawful-evil-in-avernus/), he knew he had to escape the hellish plane and would no longer wait for the party to come to their senses.
 Still, his friendship with Finn made him waver.
 Gimble first made some [special castings](/dnd/characters/gimble/gimble-prepares-special-defensive-magic-for-finn/) into his *Ioun stone* and gave it to Finn, hoping it would help keep her safe.
 When Gimble finally confronted the party with his need to leave, he paused for a moment, saying "I'm sorry, Finn," before banishing himself from the plane.

-#### Grey
+#### Gray

-Gimble respects [Grey](/dnd/characters/haeltin-var-astora/).
-At several points, Grey and Gimble have entrusted each other to do the right thing when they couldn't fully trust themselves to do so.
-Grey asked Gimble to put him down if he ever lost control and attacked the party.
-Gimble entrusted Grey with the keeping of the *Plane Shift* scroll when he foresaw the possibility of [being corrupted in Avernus](/dnd/characters/gimble/gimble-became-lawful-evil-in-avernus/).
+Gimble respects [Gray](/dnd/characters/haeltin-var-astora/).
+At several points, Gray and Gimble have entrusted each other to do the right thing when they couldn't fully trust themselves to do so.
+Gray asked Gimble to put him down if he ever lost control and attacked the party.
+Gimble entrusted Gray with the keeping of the *Plane Shift* scroll when he foresaw the possibility of [being corrupted in Avernus](/dnd/characters/gimble/gimble-became-lawful-evil-in-avernus/).

-Gimble has also felt indebted to Grey for his sacrifices on behalf of Gimble in Leilon.
+Gimble has also felt indebted to Gray for his sacrifices on behalf of Gimble in Leilon.

 #### Horns